What’s a Calderbank Offer? (2021 Update)

 - If the judgement made is less favourable than the offer made, the party making the offer may recover costs.

-Calderbank offers aim to prevent settlement offers from being rejected unreasonably.
+Calderbank offers aim to prevent the unreasonable rejection of reasonable settlement offers.
 Further, these offers can help avert unnecessary litigation.
 These offers also assist the Courts by providing an added incentive to settle outside of Court.
 Calderbank Offers are usually in writing, but can also be oral (noting that this may be harder to prove in Court).

-They often include the phrase ‘without prejudice save as to costs’ and provide a deadline for acceptance.
-You can also use a Calderbank Offer before or during litigation.
+Commonly, they often include the phrase ‘without prejudice save as to costs’ and provide a deadline for acceptance.
+You can also use a this type of offer before or during litigation.
 However, you must use it prior to the delivery of judgement.

 Lucy is in a legal dispute with Jeff over a contract breach.
 Jeff offers Lucy $60,000 to resolve the dispute.
 Jeff’s lawyer sends this as a letter to Lucy’s lawyer and writes that it’s to act as a Calderbank Offer.
 Lucy refuses, as she is seeking $100,000 in the proceedings.
 The matter proceeds to trial and Lucy receives $20,000.
 Jeff is able to claim costs as the amount Lucy was awarded in the trial is less than what he offered her earlier.